patternfly/patternfly-elements-documentation/content/theme/rhe_dynamic_templates.md

 ## Data Object

 If you want to loop over a set of data, you can do so by utilizing the constructor.
-You’ll need to delay rendering of the component though because...
+You may need to delay rendering of the component.

 ```
 // Component javascript: